KaninchenSpeed/empty_typescript_project/readme.md

 ### with Git installed

-- run `git clone https://github.com/KaninchenSpeed/empty_typescript_project.git` to clone the project
+- run `git clone https://github.com/KaninchenSpeed/empty_typescript_project.git` to clone the project (add a `.` to the end to clone into existing directory)
 - rename the directory to your project name
 - run `npm i` in the project directory to install all dependencies